What is an Online Patient Portal and Why Your Clinic Needs One?

-With Patient Online Services, a patient can manage their records, results, appointments and review what your doctor told them during the appotment.
+With Patient Online Services, a patient can manage their records, results, and appointments and review what their doctor told them during the consultation.

-MyChart patient portal allows patients to access information about the care they receive at any Mercy Health facility or physician office.
+MyChart patient portal allows patients to access information about the care they receive at any Mercy Health facility or physician's office.

-Recently we've been working on a patient portal app that allows for storing patient records, editing, and sharing patient check-up history, making notes in a matter of a few taps on a screen.
+Agente is familiar with the patient portal software development and has been working on a patient portal app that allows for storing patient records, editing, and sharing patient check-up history, and making notes in a matter of a few taps on a screen.

-Government health care officials have long been encouraging the use of online patient portals.
-Now you know why.
+The reason why patient portals gained so much popularity is easy: it helps to bring healthcare services closer to the customers.
 The digitalization of medical workflow streamlines the work of healthcare providers and allows patients to be more engaged with their care team.
-However, it’s important to understand that the system's efficacy depends on a number of factors:
+However, it’s important to understand that the system's efficacy depends on several factors: